CryptoSpaceStudios/REToolbox/content/faq.md

   answer: No.

 - title: Are you on Social Media
-  answer: check the social icons in the footer of the page
+  answer: Check the Social icons in the footer of the page

 - title: Is there any support?
   answer: Send a request through the [Contact](/contact) page